-Mothers should take note of the medications to avoid while pregnant to avoid affecting their child's development.
+Expecting mothers should avoid certain medications to avoid affecting their child’s development.

 About one out of every 33 babies is born with birth defects each year; about 2% to 3% of those are believed to be from drug exposure.
 Thus, it is extremely important that you avoid any medications that are not absolutely essential during the first eight to ten weeks of your pregnancy.
 This is the time when your baby’s brain, heart, and lungs are developing.
 Medication interactions could lead to defects in these areas.
 Unless you are given the go-signal from your doctor, these are the medications to avoid while pregnant: